 Comment: God emphasizes this day's solemnity by threatening death to those who fail to afflict their souls or who do any work on this day.
 Nothing is more important than being at one with Him!

 2. What is it to "afflict your souls"?
 Isaiah 58:3.

 Comment: Fasting puts us in a proper attitude to submit to God.
 When we deprive ourselves of the necessities of life, we see how dependent we are upon God's providence.
-This is why in a true, spiritual fast we neither eat nor drink anything for the whole 24 hours of the day (Deuteronomy 9:18; Esther 4:16).
-God desires such a humble spirit in us so that we can walk in harmony with Him (Micah 6:8; Isaiah 66:2).
+This is why in a true, spiritual fast we neither eat nor drink anything for the whole twenty-four hours of the day (Deuteronomy 9:18; Esther 4:16).
+God desires such a humble spirit in us so we can walk in harmony with Him (Micah 6:8; Isaiah 66:2).

 3. What are we trying to accomplish when we fast?
 Isaiah 58:3-12.

 Comment: The members of Isaiah's audience were fasting for all the wrong reasons!
 They fasted to get things from God and hypocritically appear righteous.
 God says, though, that we should fast to free others from their sins, to intercede with God for their healing, to help provide for their needs and to understand His will.
 Fasting is a tool of godly love we are to use for the good of others, and any benefits we derive from it are wonderful blessings!
 On the Day of Atonement, we fast to implore God to bring to pass the greatest blessing of all upon ourselves and the world: unity, oneness, with Him!

 4. Did the early church keep this Fast?
 Acts 27:9.

 Comment: Luke, writing this over thirty years after Christ's death, makes it clear that the early church observed this holy day.

 5. What unusual ritual did the Aaronic high priest perform on the Day of Atonement?
 Leviticus 16.